 Comments made on social media

-Comments made on the Council’s own Twitter feed and Facebook page will be monitored but will not be taken as formal representations.
+Comments made on the Council’s social media channels will be monitored but will not be taken as formal representations.

 You can support or object to a proposal, but you should bear in mind that planning applications can only be decided on the basis of planning issues, such as: